Renters are on the frontline of this pandemic. Many are losing their incomes, and some are scared of being forced out of their homes.

 » A better deal for renters

-State and territory leaders have agreed to rent relief for commercial tenants, helping them avoid a debt trap.
-Residential renters trying to keep a roof over their heads deserve the same respect.
+The National Cabinet has agreed to rent relief for commercial tenants and a Code of Conduct, helping them avoid a debt trap.
+Residential renters trying to keep a roof over their heads deserve the same support.
 Mounting debts for renters would be a recipe for disaster.

-We need a real moratorium on evictions – and debt relief for renters in need.
+In the wake of unprecedented hardship, we need a real, extended moratorium on evictions and debt relief for renters.

 » Help for people sleeping rough